There’s a secret on this train.

 Not without a sense of awe do we read the machinations of the “Baltimore Assassination Plot” that came perilously close to preventing his arrival to Washington for his inauguration.

 that sticks… days and weeks after finishing this splendid true story.
+Reflections on the Lincoln Conspiracy.

 Despite the passage of 150 years since the bloodiest war [called the Civil War because of the Latin origin of the word civil meaning citizen] in this nation’s history, it’s impossible not to ponder the strange history of the Democrat and Republican political parties.
 Nor can we resist comparing them or fail to wonder at the patent hypocrisy of a twenty-first- century Democrat Party which claims racial equality as its political heritage while branding Republicans as racists.